-The Christmas season is magical: lights, garland, snow, Christmas trees, ornaments and, of course, the nativity.
-A lot of thought goes into the ritual of a traditional nativity.
-Firstly, the scene should reproduce Christ’s birth as closely as possible, and thus Palestine is recreated: A sandy, riverless landscape rich with shrubs and flowers, studded with white houses and featuring an inn and a cave.
-Next, the different statues are arranged to depict a precise moment: The shepherds and characters who witness the birth of Jesus are followed by Mary and Joseph, who start their journey on 1 December from an outer corner and then each day, are placed closer to the inn, which they finally reach on Christmas Eve with their ox and the donkey in tow.
-On the night of 24 December, baby Jesus is placed in a manger surrounded by angels.
-Lastly, a comet is added over the grotto as a signal for the Magi who arrive from afar with gifts on the Epiphany (6 January).
+The Christmas season is magical: lights, garland, snow, Christmas trees, Christmas markets, ornaments and, of course, the nativity.
+A lot of thought goes into this traditional Christmas ritual.
+Firstly, the scene should reproduce Christ’s birth as closely as possible: A sandy, riverless landscape rich with shrubs and flowers, studded with white houses and featuring an inn and a cave.
+Next, the different statues are arranged to depict the shepherds and characters who witness the birth of Jesus, followed by Mary and Joseph, who start their journey on December 1, moving closer to the inn each day, finally reaching it on Christmas Eve with their ox and the donkey in tow.
+On the night of December 24, baby Jesus is placed in a manger surrounded by angels.
+Lastly, a comet is added over the grotto as a signal for the Magi who arrive from afar with gifts on January 6, the Epiphany.

-The nativity tradition is rooted in Catholicism, and for this reason nativities were not permitted in the European Lutheran countries for centuries (contrary to the Christmas tree custom which made no effort to assert itself).
-The ban was lifted in the 1920’s and since then, the nativity has become a Swedish Christmas tradition, often found in hospitals and churches, while in Finland it is common practice for school children to interpret the nativity.
+The nativity tradition is rooted in Catholicism, so they were not permitted in the European Lutheran countries for centuries, contrary to the Christmas tree custom which made no effort to assert itself.
+The ban was lifted in the 1920s and since then, the nativity has become a Swedish Christmas tradition, often found in hospitals and churches, while in Finland it is common practice for school children to interpret the nativity.

 The nativity boasts diverse traditions, often reinterpreted with different customs depending on the location.
 Here are five spectacular nativities found throughout the world.